mui/mui-x/docs/data/advanced-components/overview.md

 TypeError: Cannot read properties of null (reading '1') at verifyLicense.
 :::

-It indicates that you may be trying to validate [the new license's key format on an older package](#license-key-installation).

-If your license key is correct, you can solve this error by updating MUI X to `v5.11.0` or later.
+You can solve this error by updating MUI X to `v5.11.0` or later (assuming your license key is correct).

 ## Support

 ### GitHub

 We use GitHub issues as a bug and feature request tracker.
 If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported or fixed](https://github.com/mui/mui-x/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aclosed).
 You can search through existing issues and pull requests to see if someone has reported one similar to yours.

 [Open an issue](https://github.com/mui/mui-x/issues/new/choose) in the MUI X repo.